MorganShaw/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+    Data - about an object...
+That can be passed from parent to child component.

 2. How do you pass props from a parent to a child?

 3. How do you access props from a class-based child component?
+  Pass props parameter in constructor and super functions.

 4. How do you access props from a functional component?
+  Pass props as a parameter in the function.

-5. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child? this.functionName = this.functionName.bind(this) inside the constructor function.
+So it has the explicit context of this.

 ### Understand